zooplus/zoo-web-components/zoo-modules/grid-module/README.md

 - `currentpage` - current page that the user is on;
 - `maxpages` - maximum number of pages;
 - `resizable` - whether columns should be resizable.
 To prevent resizing particular column set `min-width` and `max-width`;
+- `reorderable` - whether columns can be reordered.
 - `--grid-column-sizes` - css custom property.
 By default, grid will calculate number of headers supplied via slot, and apply `repeat(var(--grid-column-num), minmax(50px, 1fr))` css rule to header and each row; If you want to change some of widths of some columns you can set `--grid-column-sizes` css custom property on `zoo-grid` to change width of columns, for example: `--grid-column-sizes: 150px repeat(9, minmax(50px, 1fr)) !important;` to force first column to be 150px wide.
 However, when `resizable` attribute is supplied, grid will set column widths automatically on element level, so `--grid-column-sizes` will not work, to force width of any column use the following css: